MernaaMourad/Login-Register/README.md

-A simple login register webform
+A simple login and register web forms.